liximomo/vscode-sftp/README.md

     ".DS_Store"
   ],

+  // object - Default: null.
   watcher: {
-    //  mixed - glob patterns that are watched and when edited outside of the VS cdoe editor are processed.
-Set false to disable.
+    //  string - glob patterns that are watched and when edited outside of the VS cdoe editor are processed.
-    files: false,
+    files: "",

     // boolean - upload when file changed
     autoUpload: true,